coop152/obsidian-vaults/Microarchitecture (22111)/Part 1 (Paul)/Introduction to CMOS.md

 | Resistance  | $\frac{1}{R_T} = \frac{1}{R_1} + \frac{1}{R_2}$ | $R_T = R_1 + R_2$                               |
 | Capacitance | $C_T = C_1 + C_2$                               | $\frac{1}{C_T} = \frac{1}{C_1} + \frac{1}{C_2}$ |

+In words:
+The voltage on each parallel wire is the same as the total voltage.
+The total voltage is equal to the sum of all voltages in series.
+The total current is equal to the sum of the current on each parallel wire.
+The current is always equal to the total current across a wire.